geekyoswald/Android_/ovgu_exam_attendance_docs/06_ocr_and_scanning_strategy.md

 3. Run on-device OCR on the relevant image region.
 4. Normalize OCR output.
 5. Extract candidate matriculation numbers using format-aware rules.
-6. Rank candidates by validity, confidence, and roster match.
+6. Rank candidates by validity, confidence, and match against the **participant list**.
-7. Continue only when a unique exact roster match exists.
+7. Continue only when a unique exact match exists on that list.

 ## Matriculation Number Extraction Strategy